energietransitie/needforheat-software-repository-template/README.md

-# Twomes software repository template
+# Generic software repository template
-A template repository for the Twomes project.
+This is a template repository for software published by the Research Group Energy Transiton at Windesheim University of Applied Sciences.

 ## Table of contents
 * [General info](#general-info)